Ukratic/Media_bias/README.md

 <br>
 In bold: main media

+Why scrape in R, you may ask, when the rest of the project is in Python ?
+No particular reason really, I was just coding in R at the time !<br>
+If you want to scrape your own data and don't know R, the code can easily be adapted into Python using requests, beautifulsoup and pandas.

 ## 2. Preprocessing & clustering
 There are very clearly some outstanding themes and recurrent words in the data.